 Spring time is one of my busiest times of the year.
 Beautiful weather with killer fishing… What could be better?!
 That is why so many people pay big money to come here and visit!

-In the Summer we can sight cast snook while throwing lures or fly.
-You can have a shot at hundreds of cruising snook.
-With the abundance of bait fish the snook, red fish and trout will be close to the passes and strong tidal flow areas ambushing prey.
+In the Summer, we can sight cast Snook while throwing lures or fly.
+You can have a shot at hundreds of cruising Snook.
+With the abundance of bait fish the Snook, Redfish and Trout will be close to the passes and strong tidal flow areas ambushing prey.

 Summer is the best time of year to get up early and have a killer sunrise bite.
 To beat the heat you can choose to book a trip in the afternoon for an epic top water session.
 Night time fishing can be outstanding especially around the new and full moon.

-Summer is also a good time to catch large sharks on the beach.
+Both Tarpon and Shark are a hot bite on the beaches this time of year.
 The Sharks can range from 3-10 foot long on average!
-I use a different technique for this and you fight the shark from the beach.
+I offer a different technique for this and you fight the shark from the beach.
 Always something fun to do feel free to contact me at 727 459-5899 or email me at firstname.lastname@example.org and we will make plans!

 With the cooler temperatures the fish know winter is coming and they will be fattening up!
 They will be moving towards their winter time hide outs.
 This is the “Transition time”!

-The snook will be spread out from the beaches and make their way to the docks, flats, and the back country.
+The Snook will be spread out from the beaches and make their way to the docks, flats, and the back country.
 Fall is when I get on the big schools of the offshore breeder reds.
 These fish can be 30 to 40 inches and cruising in knee deep water.
 They will rip the lure out of each others mouth making for an amazing visual!

 Big trout will be moving off the beach and going up into the bay.
 These “gator” trout want to eat a bigger bait such as finger mullet.
 Because of this they will explode on a top water lure.

 Fall is the best time to target flounder.
-I do very well bouncing jigs in pot holes, docks and areas close to a pass.
+I do very well bouncing jigs in pot holes, docks, and areas close to a pass.
 Flounder is always a nice tasty bonus!

-What I focus on in the winter is fishing the low and negative low tides.
+For inshore, what I focus on in the winter is fishing the low and negative low tides.
 This can make for phenomenal fishing.
 You can catch a slam of a snook, red fish and trout within 3 cast on certain days!
 Depending on the conditions, hungry fish can be trapped in a hole waiting for you.

 As the tide begins to cover up the exposed flat, the fish will push into super shallow water.
-This makes for world class sight fishing of tailing red fish, camouflaged gator trout and snook on the prowl!
-The whole winter is a good time to catch big trophy trout.
+This makes for world class sight fishing of tailing Redfish, camouflaged gator trout and snook on the prowl!
+The whole winter is a good time to catch big trophy Trout.
 Trout come back into season January 1st and are fun to catch and release as well.
-The big snook slide back into their winter time haunts such as rivers, bayous and back bays.
-I get snook during the day but I also fish at night and do extremely well on the bigger 30-40 inch snook all winter long.
-I do custom trips depending on the amount of people, availability,weather, tide, moon phase and whats best!
+The big Snook slide back into their winter time haunts such as rivers, bayous and back bays.
+I get Snook during the day but I also fish at night and do extremely well on the bigger 30-40 inch snook all winter long.
+I do custom trips depending on the amount of people, availability,weather, tide, moon phase and what’s best!